-On my inversely gargantuan ‘to do list’ was the mundane task of purchasing a plain white t-shirt for an upcoming break-dancing performance, yet I was in a particularly excitable mood that afternoon… My degree was coming to an end and my leap into the big, scary real-world was imminent! 🙂
+On my gargantuan to-do list was the mundane task of purchasing a plain white tee-shirt for an upcoming break-dancing performance, yet I was in a particularly excitable mood that afternoon: my degree was coming to an end and my leap into the big, scary real-world was imminent!

-At this stage in my life, I was already very good at approaching and attracting women in bars and clubs and was already getting substantial work and seminar slots as a dating coach in London.
-Even so, you’re only good at what you know… and meeting women in less social environments such as the daytime was something I hadn’t put too much thought to at the time.
+At this stage in my life, I was already proficient at approaching and attracting women in bars and clubs, and was already getting substantial work and seminar slots as a dating coach in London.
+Even so, you’re only good at what you know, and meeting women in less social environments such as the daytime was something I hadn’t put too much thought to at the time.

-Roughly eight minutes later (to the nearest eight minutes) I was ready to leave the shop and as I staggered through the exit with my brand spanking new white t-shirt, something caught my eye beyond my shoulder.
 It was a demure looking girl thumbing through some colourful dresses near the exit.
-She was dressed and made up fairly plainly but her natural beauty shone through… She had a unique cuteness that had me momentarily fixated.
+She was dressed and made up fairly plainly but her natural beauty shone through.
+She had a unique cuteness that had me momentarily fixated.
 My body was still on its way out the door but I knew I would regret it if I did not approach this stunning woman before me.
-“I’ll be back in a second” I quickly uttered to my friend before I could talk myself out of it and boldly strolled over to her.
+“I’ll be back in a second,” I quickly uttered to my friend before I could talk myself out of it.
+I boldly strolled over to her.

 Heidi on the approach: